calvinjuarez/icomoon-fontawesome-subsets/README.md

 ## Contributing

 This repository is meant so that I don't lose the sets I've created, but if you find these useful, or you think a set should exist that doesn't yet, feel free to submit an issue or a pull request.

+## License

+Note that the icons included in these sets are subject to the Font Awesome license, which can be found at <http://fortawesome.github.io/Font-Awesome/license>.
+The license on this repository applies to everything that is _not_ already covered by the Font Awesome license.